-DataSet open; the current row can be modified

-DataSet open; a new row is inserted or appended

-DataSet open; indicates that an OnCalcFields event is under way and prevents changes to fields that are not calculated

-DataSet open; indicates that a filter operation is under way: a restricted set of data can be viewed, and no data can be

-Table 15.1 \ alues for the dataset State property Value State Meaning dsInactive Inactive DataSet closed; its data is unavailable dsBrowse Browse DataSet open; its data can be viewed, but not changed

-Internal use only

-Internal use only

-Internal use only
+Value State Meaning dsInactive Inactive DataSet closed; its data is unavailable dsBrowse Browse DataSet open; its data can be viewed, but not changed dsEdit Edit DataSet open; the current row can be modified dsInsert Insert DataSet open; a new row is inserted or appended dsCalcFields CalcFields DataSet open; indicates that an OnCalcFields event is under way and prevents changes to fields that are not calculated dsCurValue CurValue Internal use only dsNewValue NewValue Internal use only dsOldValue OldValue Internal use only dsFilter Filter DataSet open; indicates that a filter operation is under way: a restricted set of data can be viewed, and no data can be changed

-changed

-Table 15.1 Values for the dataset State property

-Edit

-Insert

-CalcFields

-CurValue

-NewValue

-OldValue

-Filter

 When an application opens a dataset, it appears by default in dsBrowse mode.
 The state of a dataset changes as an application processes data.
-An open dataset changes from one state to another based on either the code in your application, or the built-in behavior of datarelated components.
+An open dataset changes from one state to another based on either the code in your application, or the built-in behavior of data-related components.